TagoDR/MangaOnlineViewer/README.md

 <li>Pururin</li></ul>

 <h3>Extendible Script</h3>
 The script now support extensions, anyone that wish to make use of my script structure to support different languages of sites are free to do so.
-Below is are teh links for the ones I know of.
+Below is are the links for the ones I know of.
 The first one is for Portuguese is mine, use it as an example.</br>
 Portuguese: https://greasyfork.org/scripts/4657-manga-onlineviewer-portugues

 <h3>Supported Browsers</h3>